ACC 306 - Financial Accounting for Managers

 This course looks at the relationship between leadership and decision making.
 Examines decision making as a skill set by exploring decision framing, intelligence gathering, coming to conclusions, and review.
 Examines the legal, ethical, cultural and organizational challenges related to decision making.

-BUS 661 - Writing for News and Public Relations • 3 hours
+BUS 661 - Writing for Internal and External Audience • 3 hours

 Students learn the craft, demands, and expectations of written communications to fulfill corporate-communications strategy.
 Students write a range of communication forms used in print and digital communications including social media, blogs, and e-newsletters.

-BUS 662 - Public Relations Research • 3 hours
+BUS 662 - Communications Research • 3 hours

 BUS 663 - Corporate Communications and Media Strategy • 3 hours

 This course is a comprehensive application of corporate-communications strategy, tactics, and programs.
 Small teams will design, implement, and evaluate a campaign in the context of a challenging 8-week case study.
 Team projects are presented via a student-created website for evaluation by classmates and faculty.